wp-plugins/easy-appointments/readme.txt

 == Changelog ==

+= 1.2.4 =
+* Localization of datepicker for 74 different languages
+* Fix issue with phone that starts with 0

 = 1.2.3 =
 * Fix translations issue, not including mo files
-* Fix bug with db update in 1.2.2 version.
+* Fix bug with db update in 1.2.2 version

 = 1.2.2 =
 * Fix timezone issue for current day